You can identify a scholarly journal by the following features:

 First find citations by searching databases on your topic.
 For example,

-If you do not know the name of a relevant database, take a look at the drop down menu of subjects under the Articles & Databases tab on the Library's homepage.
+If you do not know the name of a relevant database, take a look at the list of subjects on the Library's list of databases:

-Now search the database by keyword or by subject (example: adolescents and smoking).
+After you've chosen a subject, use any of the databases on the page that loads next for you.
+(It should be a list of databases that are useful for a particular subject/discipline).
+Now search a database by keyword or by subject (example: adolescents and smoking).
 Taking time to think about your keywords will help improve your results.

 Evaluate your citations.
 Look for citations that seem to be from scholarly journals instead of dissertations or book chapters.
 Some databases permit you to limit your search to scholarly/peer reviewed journals.